Everything You Need to Know About TMJ Mouthguards

 - Hold your jaw in the correct position to adjust a faulty bite

 - Help your jaw and facial muscles relax to reduce muscle spasms and, in turn, pain

 - Prevent your jaw from locking up, clicking, or popping

-Those who experience one or more of the following TMD symptoms might benefit from a mouth guard; however, be sure to still speak with a specialist to find the right option for your situation.
+Those who experience one or more of the following TMJ disorder symptoms might benefit from a TMJ mouthguard.
+However, you should speak with your medical team to make sure that TMJ mouthguards are right for you.

 - Jaw pain or tenderness (in one or both joints)